rmatcha-ml-labs/DataAnalysis-with-Pandas/README.md

 4. Exploratory Data Analyis (EDA) using Panadas

-6. Data Visuvaliztion using matplotlib
+6. Data Visualization using matplotlib